openAVproductions/openAV-manual/source/luppp.rst

 compressor or an enveloper (e. g. :ref:`ducka`).
 So, how to use it?
 At first we again need to do some connections.
-Luppps sidechain_key needs to be connected to a sidechain input and Luppps sidechain_signal needs to be connected to the regular audio inputs of the :ref:`ducka` plugin.
+Luppps sidechain_key needs to be connected to a sidechain input and Luppps sidechain_signal needs to be connected to the regular audio inputs of the :ref:`ducka` JACK client.
-Send the outputs of the plugins to the master returns.
+Send the outputs of the Ducka JACK client to the master returns.

 Back to Luppp.
 On one track you need to enable the Key-Button.
 This way the output of the track is the trigger for the sidechain effect.
-Now you can send each track with the knob above the Key-Button to the plugin.
+Now you can send each track with the knob above the Key-Button to JACK.
 If you want to see how it's works, watch these videos:

 * Explanation: https://www.youtube.com/watch?v=-AwtMUeBc9w